AutoResearch/autora-experimentalist-falsification/docs/index-pooler.md

 # Falsification Pooler

-The falsification pooler identifies experiment conditions under which the loss $\hat{\mathcal{L}}(M,X,Y,\vec{x})$ of the best candidate model is predicted to be the highest.
+The falsification pooler identifies novel experimental conditions $X'$ under which the loss $\hat{\mathcal{L}}(M,X,Y,\vec{x})$ of the best candidate model is predicted to be the highest.
 This loss is approximated with a multi-layer perceptron, which is trained to